-Individual advocacy includes but is not limited to: representing people at administrative and informal hearings and appeals, attending meetings, or writing letters on behalf of individuals.
+Individual advocacy can include but is not limited to: representing people at administrative and informal hearings and appeals, attending meetings, or writing letters on behalf of individuals.
 Our trained non-attorney advocates may be able to provide limited individual advocacy services.
 They do not provide case management or direct services.

 Jump to FAQs

 We cannot help you find housing, address discrimination, stop evictions, or other housing-related issues.
 We will attempt to help with complaints about section 8 rule violations, habitability issues, and code violations when disability is a factor.

 We can help file a complaint on behalf of people who have experienced disability discrimination when using a transport service.
 In some circumstances, we may be able to help with Access-A-Ride eligibility appeals.